Some brands aren't maintained. They're built, evolved, and defended at enterprise scale.

 The solution.
 We designed a DAM taxonomy built around how teams actually work — by brand, by market, by function, by campaign phase.
 Metadata, curated collections, and intelligent search meant a local marketer could find an approved product image in seconds.
 Permissions were calibrated by role: global brand teams with full access, regional teams with the precise scope they needed.

+The result.
 Asset retrieval stopped being a bottleneck.
 Version control issues fell away.
 The "can you send me the latest logo?" email quietly disappeared

 Brand Templates